EUDAT-B2HANDLE/eudat-b2handle.github.io/docs/b2safe-b2handle/b2safe-howto.md

 ## Installation Details

 The following describes the procedure to enable B2SAFE release-4.x.y

-NOTE: This B2SAFE version makes use of the pyhandle library.
-It can be found at: https://github.com/EUDAT-B2HANDLE/PYHANDLE Please use the included instructions in README.md to install pyhandle.
+**NOTE**: This B2SAFE version makes use of the pyhandle library.
+It can be found at: https://github.com/EUDAT-B2HANDLE/PYHANDLE
+Please use the included instructions in README.md to install pyhandle.

 At the end of this installation the installation of pyhandle is described.

 Please visit the following URL to connect B2SAFE and B2HADNLE.